-Years ago, I ended up hiking over 100 miles in less than six months because I signed up for a health incentive challenge when I was working at Yellowstone.
+Years ago, I ended up hiking over 100 miles in less than 6 months because I signed up for a health incentive challenge when I was working at Yellowstone.

 By the summer of 2012, I was working out frequently.
-I had little experience with hiking but I signed up for hiking 100 miles.
+I had little experience with hiking, but I signed up to hike 100 miles.
 More than anything, I was homesick and tired of being a moody fart.

 I knew few people except through work and they were all signed up too.
 So, I managed to find hiking partners every weekend.
 My first experience with long-distance hiking included a wide range of weird sensations like feeling my heartbeat in my hands and my depth perception on steroids like a bizarre form of dilation.